viernes, 16 de diciembre de 1988

 How does love live in my absence?

-Why does my soul shout insistently
+Why does my soul cry out insistently

-every emotion I begged to shut up?
+every emotion I begged to silence?

-Who paints the dawn of a sweet memory?
+Who paints the dawn with sweet remembrance?

-What is the star that I must follow?
+Which is the star that I must follow?

-Do I need to suffer to exist?
+Do I need to suffer in order to exist?

-The dream comes after telling questions,
+The dream arrives after counting questions—

-Maybe the answers come to me together.
+perhaps the answers will come to me together.

 lunes, 11 de julio de 1988